rsx-electrical/basicsKiCAD/Onboarding.md

 </div>

 - now the ground pad of the LED is connect to the ground plane
-- A via can be thought of as a hole, that allows for a trace (which in on the top copper layer) to be connected to the bottom copper layer
+- A via can be thought of as a hole, that allows for a trace (which is on the top copper layer) to be connected to the bottom copper layer
 - Press **B** on